Happy long weekend!

 If you don’t like the thought of doing all the preparation and cooking in the morning, you can prepare the passionfruit syrup and the batter (up until the egg whites stage) the night before.
 Before whipping up the egg whites and adding them to the mixture, just make sure the batter has been out of the fridge for a little bit.

 This recipe comes from Bill Granger.
 I have consciously attempted to lessen the amount of his recipes that I make and blog about on here.
 At one stage, a few months ago, I had made so many of his recipes from various books, that it was going to look like I wasn’t capable of doing anything else.
-While I think that is a complement to Bill, I thought that variety was also probably a good idea.
+While I think that is a compliment to Bill, I thought that variety was also probably a good idea.

 I went about making these pancakes, firstly because I had frozen so much passionfruit pulp it would really be ridiculous not to use it, and I had been following the hype surrounding Bill’s new restaurant opening in Bondi.
 I figured if I couldn’t get to Bondi to eat at his restaurant, I would just have to make a recipe of his myself.